OfficeDev/Office-Add-in-samples/Samples/outlook-tag-external/README.md

 - Use event-based activation to respond to events.
 - Update the message subject to indicate there are external recipients.
-- Add a disclaimer if the message is sent to external recipients.
+- Add a disclaimer if the message is being sent to external recipients.

 ## Applies to

-- Outlook on Windows
+- Outlook on the web and on Windows

 ## Prerequisites